 - 3. Predict and evaluate growing pains in firms; - 4.
 Develop suggestions for how growth and its consequences can be handled; - 5.
-Determine appropriate growth model(s);
+Understand what circumstances render certain growth model(s) more appropriate;

 Judgement and approach

 6. Critically reflect and evaluate causes and consequences of entrepreneurial growth.